appfoundry/Reliant/README.md

 ### Using Reliant

-We suggest you first take a look at our sample app, found under the [Example folder](https://github.com/appfoundry/Reliant/tree/master/Example) on the reliant repository.
+We suggest you first take a look at our sample app, found under the [Example folder](https://github.com/appfoundry/Reliant/tree/master/Example) on the Reliant repository.
 You can also download the entire repository [here](https://github.com/appfoundry/Reliant/archive/master.zip).

 #### Configuration